 Eligibility criteria and submission requirements vary by award.
 Click on the awards listed below for additional details and to review past recipients.

-Nominations for all Virginia Society honors may be made by individual members, by chapter honors committees, by Society committees, or by the Board of Directors itself.
-Current VSAIA Board members and Honors Committee members are not eligible for any award.
+Nominations for all AIA Virginia honors may be made by individual members, by chapter honors committees, by AIA Virginia committees, or by the Board of Directors itself.
+Current AIA Virginia Board members and Honors Committee members are not eligible to receive Honors Awards during their term of service.
 No member of the Honors Committee may be used as a reference or advisor or be solicited by the candidate or the candidate’s advisor.
+See the 2023 Honors Committee members.

 The William C. Noland Medal, as the highest award bestowed on a member architect, is intended to honor a distinguished body of accomplishments, sustained over time, that spans a broad spectrum of the profession and that transcends the scope of normal professional activities.
 Only one medal may be bestowed each year.

-The Architecture Medal for Virginia Service is the Society’s most prestigious public award, honoring an individual or organization that has made an unusually significant contribution to Virginia’s built environment or to the public’s understanding and awareness of the built environment.
+The Architecture Medal for Virginia Service is AIA Virginia’s most prestigious public award, honoring an individual or organization that has made an unusually significant contribution to Virginia’s built environment or to the public’s understanding and awareness of the built environment.
 Only one medal may be bestowed each year but may be given simultaneously to more than one person.

-Honorary Membership is bestowed upon a person of esteemed character who is not eligible for membership in the Virginia Society but who has rendered distinguished and exemplary service, over a sustained period of time, to architecture and the built environment within the domain of the Society.
+Honorary Membership is bestowed upon a person of esteemed character who is not eligible for membership in the AIA Virginia but who has rendered distinguished and exemplary service, over a sustained period of time, to architecture and the built environment within the domain of AIA Virginia.

-Virginia Society Honors may be bestowed on non-member individuals or organizations that have inspired, influenced, or complemented the architecture profession in Virginia through practice of an allied profession, research, education, planning, legislation, architectural writing, the arts, or crafts.
-An individual who has previously been elected an Honorary Member of the Society is ineligible to receive Society Honors.
+AIA Virginia Honors may be bestowed on non-member individuals or organizations that have inspired, influenced, or complemented the architecture profession in Virginia through practice of an allied profession, research, education, planning, legislation, architectural writing, the arts, or crafts.
+An individual who has previously been elected an Honorary Member of AIA Virginia is ineligible to receive AIA Virginia Honors.